 This is where the real fun begins.
 No matter the grain or level of creaminess, you can dress your bowl almost anyway you like.
 Satisfy your sweet tooth (we all have one) or make it savoury (think of it as the new grain bowl).
 Porridge can wear it all.

 Go for the Drizzle – Add natural sweeteners to your bowl like raw honey, date syrup, or maple syrup.
-Not decadent enough for you?
-Get real fancy with this vegan coconut milk caramel sauce.

 Bearing Fruit – There’s nothing quite like adding local berries to your oatmeal, but when fresh fruit is out of season, dried fruit is a fantastic way to incorporate both flavour and texture to your bowl.
 Think beyond your typical bag of dried cranberries and experiment with dried fruits like dates, goji berries and ginger.
 Alternatively, toss in some frozen fruit.
 It’ll thaw quickly and infuse your oatmeal with sweet juices.